DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-22.md

 On that day Sadducees (those who say that there is no resurrection) came to him.
 They asked him,

 ###### v24
-saying, "Teacher, Moses said, 'If a man dies, having no children, his brother shall marry his wife and raise up offspring for his brother.'
+saying, "Teacher, Moses said, 'If a man dies, having no children, [[levirate marriage|shall marry his brother's wife]] and raise up offspring for his brother.'

 ###### v25
 Now there were with us seven brothers.
 The first married and died, and having no offspring left his wife to his brother.